 A catered lunch or a foible table in a break room may be enough to cut it off at some workplaces, but these are the best temporary fixes.

 How can managers breathe life-deprived careers?

 Of course, there is no solution.
-But one area that should be more focused on is to inform employees about your organization’s purpose and get them involved in their development.
+But one area that should be more focused on is informing employees about your organization’s purpose and getting them involved in their development.